documatt/sphinx-theme-template/docs/quickstart.md

    In VS Code, virtual environment folder is automatically detected.
 VS Code asks you to use it.
 Then it appears in statusbar.
    ![](_static/vscode-venv-detected.png)
    ![](_static/vscode-venv-statusbar.png)

+## VS Code setup

+The template comes with improvements to the developer experience when local working in VS Code.

+1. VS Code prompts you to install the recommended extensions from `.vscode/extensions.json` when opened for the first time.
+1. Save or symlink `.vscode/settings.json.sample` as `settings.json`.
+1. Be sure you have selected python interpreter at `.venv/bin/python` after [](#local-development).